Suing an Abuser for Money

 If your damages are below a certain amount, you may be able to file on your own in small claims court.
 Small claims court is a less formal type of court, and many people are able to go to small claims court without the help of an attorney.

-In New York, you may file in small claims court on your own for anything that is $5,000 or less.
-You may talk to the clerk of court in your county for help in filing a lawsuit in small claims court.
+In New York State, you may file in small claims court for any amount up to $5,000 or for up to $10,000 if you are filing in New York City.4 You may talk to the clerk of court in your county for help in filing a lawsuit in small claims court.
 There are small claims courts located in every county in New York as well as all five boroughs of New York City.
 To read more about small claims court in New York please read A Guide to Small Claims Court by the state of New York.
-(If you want to sue for more than $5,000, you may need the help of a lawyer since the forms and process outside of small claims court may not be as easy to understand as they are in small claims court.)

 2 NY CPLR § 208(b)